dhaiducek/rhacmstackem/README.md

   export GIT_TOKEN="" # Git token with permissions for Pipeline

   # OPTIONAL EXPORTS
-  export SLACK_URL="" # Slack URL to post cluster information to a channel export CLUSTERPOOL_RESIZE="" # Whether to allow increasing the ClusterPool size if no claims are available (default: "true") export CLUSTERPOOL_MAX_CLUSTERS="" # Maximum size of ClusterPool if resize is enabled (default: "5") export CLUSTERCLAIM_LIFETIME="" # Lifetime of claimed cluster (default: "12h")
+  export SLACK_URL="" # Slack URL to post cluster information to a channel using the Incoming Webhook (no token or channel ID needed) export SLACK_TOKEN="" # Slack token to post cluster information and a scheduled expiration message to a channel using the Slack API (requires channel ID) export SLACK_CHANNEL_ID="" # Slack Channel ID to post cluster information and a scheduled expiration message to a channel using the Slack API (requires token) export CLUSTERPOOL_RESIZE="" # Whether to allow increasing the ClusterPool size if no claims are available (default: "true") export CLUSTERPOOL_MAX_CLUSTERS="" # Maximum size of ClusterPool if resize is enabled (default: "5") export CLUSTERCLAIM_LIFETIME="" # Lifetime of claimed cluster (default: "12h")